Radio Pulsar Emission-Beam Geometry at Low Frequency: LOFAR High Band Survey Sources Studied using Arecibo at 1.4 GHz and 327 MHz: Group B Pulsar Tables, Models and Notes, Corrected

 \textit{\textbf{J1938+0650}}: Both profiles are Gaussian-shaped with the lower frequency one much broader.
 The pulsar appears to reflect a standard outer conal single beam configuration.
 0.1in

-\textit{\textbf{J1941+1026}}: PSR J1941+1026 seems to have a triple {\bf T} beam geometry.
-The 1.4-GHz core width squares with an outer cone, but at 327 MHz the core is wider, and its width could suggest an inner cone.
+\textit{\textbf{J1941+1026}}: The pulsar seems to have a triple {\bf T} beam geometry.
+The 1.4-GHz core width squares with an outer cone, but at 327 MHz the core may be wider, and its width could suggest an inner cone.
 The triple profile structure is reiterated in \citet{han2009} and \citet{camilo_nice}.
 An average scattering level at 149 MHz probably explains the LOFAR nondetection.
 0.1in

 \textit{\textbf{J1951+1123}}: Remarkably, both a core single and conal single model work for this very slow 5.1-s pulsar.
 We show the former model in the plot and table, but don't necessarily favor it.
 For the $R$ of --18\degr/\degr\ even $\alpha$ would be very similar in an {\bf S$_d$} model.
-A fluctuation spectrum shows a weak feature, but apparently not a drift fluctuation, so the jury remains out on which classification is correct.
+A fluctuation spectrum shows a weak feature, but apparently not a drift fluctuation, so it is unclear on which classification is correct.
 Scattering may be responsible for the LOFAR nondetection.
 0.1in

 \textit{\textbf{J1953+1149}}: This pulsar seems to have an inner conal single {\bf S$_d$} profile with a high magnetic inclination such that no outer conal model is possible.
 Here then is a case where the inner cone shows a substantial increase with wavelength.
 Scattering may be a factor in the LOFAR non-detection.
 0.1in